Managerialism: History

+The introduction of managerialism in the public sector is associated with the New Public Management (NPM) movement of the 1980s.

 Perspectives on managerialism

 In usage the term management is generally used neutrally, to refer to management practices within an organization.
 Managerialism (with the -ism suffix) is usually used disapprovingly in contexts where the worldviews behind management structures are critiqued from a left-wing, welfarist, anti-corporate, or libertarian perspective.